 Wind or Flood Damage

-Common types of windstorm or hurricane damage includes:
+Common types of windstorm or hurricane damage include:

 - Compromised or destroyed doors on homes, garages, and other buildings on your property